sir-papi/hello-world/README.md

 4. In Obsidian, open up **Settings**.
 5. Go to Appearance > Themes.
 6. Select "Taro" from the Theme dropdown menu.

+wait one minute...
+how did he hard return
+can i put this `.desktop/coding` in?